 In short, email delivery brings many factors into play, some of which you can help to control (for example, by sending timely, relevant email only to those who have given you permission to email them), some of which are in our control, and others which are beyond the control of the sending parties.

-Spamhaus has multiple blacklists and they are all highly regarded and impactful.
-Some of the blacklists are automated while others are reviewed by a human.
+Spamhaus has multiple blocklists and they are all highly regarded and impactful.
+Some of the blocklists are automated while others are reviewed by a human.
 We take Spamhaus listings very seriously.
 Any sender that causes an IP to be listed on Spamhaus will be immediately suspended until we can resolve the issue.